white-lab/protocols/protocols/gel_band_extraction.md

     5. Remove wash buffer.
     6. Dehydrate gel pieces in speed-vac for 15 minutes.
     7. Add 100 μL of 20 mM DTT.
-    8. Incubate at 56 °C for 1 hour.
+    8. Incubate at 56°C for 1 hour.
     9. Cool samples to room temperature, spin down, and remove DTT solution.
     10. Add 70 μL IAA, place in dark at room temperature for 45 minutes.
     11. Remove IAA.